 Some investors have chosen to buy gold and silver for physical purposes.
 Some people also mine them.
 Gold and silver can protect you if there is a market downturn.
 The stock exchange and the Dow Jones Industrial Average are both performing at high prices with reversible reversals, which means they go up or down for no reason.

-If you want to buy gold shares or silver stocks, you should buy ETFs.
+If you want to buy gold or silver, you should buy ETFs.
 These aren’t the only things you should put money into.
 You can’t put all your money into these.
 They are risky investments and should not be the only thing you invest in.
 The Motley Fool has transparent information about investment risks.

 Silver’s Industrial Uses Make Gold the Hedge of Choice